jazzband/django-axes/docs/4_configuration.rst

 Configuring handlers
 --------------------

-Axes uses and provides handlers for processing signals and events from Django authentication and login attempts.
+Axes uses handlers for processing signals and events from Django authentication and login attempts.

-The following handlers are offered by default and can be configured with the ``AXES_HANDLER`` setting in project configuration:
+The following handlers are implemented by Axes and can be configured with the ``AXES_HANDLER`` setting in project configuration:

 - ``axes.handlers.database.AxesDatabaseHandler``